dynamsoft-docs/barcode-reader-docs/programming/features/get-confidence-rotation.md

 ## Code Snippet for Getting Confidence and Angle

-The following code snippet shows how to get the conficence and rotation angle of the barcode result:
+The following code snippet shows how to get the confidence and rotation angle of the barcode result:

 <div class="sample-code-prefix template2"></div>
 >- JavaScript